dotnet/performance/docs/benchmarking-workflow-corefx.md

 ## Preventing Regressions

-Preventing regressions is one of the fundamental concepts of our performance culture.
+Preventing regressions is a fundamental part of our performance culture.
+The cheapest regression is one that does not get into the product.

-**Before introducing any changes**, you should run the benchmarks that test the performance of the feature that you are going to work on and store the results in a **dedicated** folder.
+**Before introducing any changes that may impact performance**, you should run the benchmarks that test the performance of the feature that you are going to work on and store the results in a **dedicated** folder.

 ```cmd
 C:\Projects\performance\src\benchmarks\micro> dotnet run -f netcoreapp3.0 \